ptim0626/eratosthenes-sieve/README.md

 ```
 f77 -c eratosthenes.f
 ```
-Optionally you can supply the `-O5` for 'ultimate' optimisation.
+Optionally you can supply the `-O3` for optimisation.

 Link with the main program:
 ```